tylermercer/personal-website/src/content/posts/software/dumfrh.md

 When there's a cheap way to make future requirements easier ("cheap" meaning "quick to implement and introducing no additional future maintenance cost"), you should probably do it.
+DUMFRH.[^name]

+[^tradeoffs]: That's not to say there aren't obviously better choices in certain situations.
+Building this site in Astro instead of Blazor, for example, is obviously better when you consider its content-heavy nature and my goal of avoiding unnecessary bloat.

-DUMFRH.^[Yes, it is phonetically a garbage acronym, but is "YAGNI" really that much better? 😆]
+[^name]: Yes, it is phonetically a garbage acronym, but is "YAGNI" really that much better? 😆